Living in Bremen

 An explanatory video with further information can be found here.

-• The support association XENOS e.V. helps international students at Bremen's universities.
-For further information on the application, please contact Mrs Jutta Paal.
+- The support organisation XENOS e.V. also helps international students at Bremen's universities in financial emergencies.
+You can also obtain the application forms from Mrs Jutta Paal.

-• The Studierendenwerk's social counselling service supports all students, prospective students and graduates seeking advice who need support and information on personal, social and financial matters closely related to student status and student life.
+- The social counselling service of the Studierendenwerk supports all students, prospective students and graduates seeking advice who need support and information on personal, social and financial matters closely related to student status and student life.
+Counselling is free of charge.
+Counselling sessions are conducted confidentially and in compliance with the duty of confidentiality.

-• The Evangelische Studierendengemeinde and the Katholische Hochschulgemeinde offer counselling and help in financial emergencies.
+- The Protestant Student Community and the Catholic University Community offer counselling and help in financial emergencies.